 Where this bias occurs

 Imagine you’re out shopping for a present for a friend.
 You find a pair of earrings that you know they’d love, but they cost $100, way more than you budgeted for.
-After putting the expensive earrings back, you find a necklace for $75—still more than your budget, but hey, it’s cheaper than the earrings!
+After putting the expensive earrings back, you find a necklace for $75—still over your budget, but hey, it’s cheaper than the earrings!